-- 2.1.1 Assay- Activity is verified by measuring the rate of dichlorophenol-indophenol reduction in the presence of succinate and phenazine methosulfate, however for routine monitoring of fractions UV-visible spectroscopy and SDS PAGE are used. - 2.1.2 Detergent extraction- Mitochondria are prepared from chicken hearts essentially by the method of Smith (1967) and resuspended in buffer and Thesit detergent (C12EN; PEG 400 dodecyl ether; Fluka #17228) to give final concentrations 50 mM potassium phosphate pH 7.5 (KPi), 20 g/l protein and 30 g/l Thesit.
-The mixture is homogenized and incubated 30 minutes at 4°C before centrifugation. - 2.1.3.
+2.1.1 Detergent extraction- Mitochondria are prepared from chicken hearts essentially by the method of Smith (1967) and resuspended in buffer and Thesit detergent ($C{12}E_N$; PEG 400 dodecyl ether; Fluka #17228) to give final concentrations 50 mM potassium phosphate pH 7.5 (KPi), 20 g/l protein and 30 g/l Thesit.
+The mixture is homogenized and incubated 30 minutes at 4 °C before centrifugation.

+2.1.2.
 TSK column- The supernate is diluted with 9 volumes cold water and applied to a column of DEAE-650S ToyoPearl TSK-gel.
 The column is washed with 17.5 mM KPi + 1.75 g/L Thesit, then eluted with a gradient 17.5 to 50 mM KPi, 1.75 to 5 g/L Thesit.

-Fractions are pooled based on visible spectra. - 2.1.4.
-Hydroxyapatite- The fractions containing Complex II are pooled, diluted with 0.43 volumes cold water to bring the phosphate concentration to 35 mM, and applied to Ceramic Hydroxyapatite (Biorad type II 80 $\mu$ m).
-Complex II binds weakly and is collected in the flow-through and in 10 column volumes of washing buffer (35 mM KPi, 3.5 g/I Thesit). - 2.1.5.
-DEAE-Sepharose- These fractions are pooled and further diluted with 1 volume cold water before applying to a DEAE-Sepharose column ( $\sim$ 60 × 2.5 cm).
+2.1.3.
+Hydroxyapatite- The fractions containing Complex II are pooled, diluted with 0.43 volumes cold water to bring the phosphate concentration to 35 mM, and applied to Ceramic Hydroxyapatite (Biorad type II 80 μ m).
+Complex II binds weakly and is collected in the flow-through and in 10 column volumes of washing buffer (35 mM KPi, 3.5 g/l Thesit).

+2.1.4.
+DEAE-Sepharose- These fractions are pooled and further diluted with 1 volume cold water before applying to a DEAE-Sepharose column ($\sim 60 \times 2.5$ cm).
 Complex II binds and remains bound during washing with 17.5 mM KPi, 1.75 g/l Thesit.
-It is eluted in a gradient 17.5-50 mM KPi with 1.75-5.0 g/l Thesit. - 2.1.6.
-Ammonium Sulfate Fractionation- Solid Ammonium sulfate is added to the pooled fractions to achieve 28% saturation at 4°C, and phase-separated detergent/lipids/protein is removed by centrifugation, yielding a gummy floating "pellet".
+It is eluted in a gradient 17.5-50 mM KPi with 1.75-5.0 g/l Thesit.
+Fractions are assayed by gel electrophoresis and visible spectra, to select fractions to pool.

-The infranate is brought to 40% saturation by addition of more solid ammonium sulfate and centrifuged to yield a crisp, friable pellet (If this pellet is gummy the percentage saturation at the first step should be increased to remove more gummy stuff) which dissolves readily in 20 mM K-MOPS pH 7.2, 100 mM NaCl, 0.5 mM EDTA, 0.1 g/l DM (S-300 column buffer).
+2.1.5.
+Ammonium Sulphate Fractionation- Solid Ammonium sulfate is added to the pooled fractions to achieve 28% saturation at 4° C, and phase-separated detergent/lipids/protein is removed by centrifugation, yielding a gummy floating "pellet".
+The infranate is brought to 40% saturation by addition of more solid ammonium sulfate and centrifuged to yield a crisp, friable pellet (If this pellet is gummy the percentage saturation at the first step should be increased to remove more gummy stuff) which dissolves readily in 20 mM K-MOPS pH 7.2, 100 mM NaCl, 0.5 mM EDTA, 0.1 g/I DM (S-300 column buffer).
 Sufficient buffer is added to ensure the protein is completely dissolved, then the product is concentrated by ultrafiltration on YM-100 membrane to 10-15 ml.

-- 2.1.7.
+2.1.6.
 Sephacryl S-300-This material is applied to an S-300 column 102 x 2.5 cm, equilibrated with S-300 column buffer.
 The column is eluted with the same buffer, recycling the effluent back to the top of the column one time for greater resolution before collecting fractions.
-This isolates one aggregation state, presumed to be the monomer (see Results & Discussion). - 2.1.8 Density Gradient- Further separation of aggregated or dissociated material is achieved by concentrating to ~5 ml and loading on a glycerol density gradient of 20-40% glycerol in 20 mM TrisHCl pH 7.5, 100 mM NaCl, 0.5 mM EDTA, and 0.5 g/l dodecyl maltoside.
-This is centrifuged 16 hr, 45 k rpm in the Beckman Type 70-Ti fixed angle rotor.
+This isolates one aggregation state, presumed to be the monomer (see Results & Discussion).

+2.1.7 Density Gradient- Further separation of aggregated or dissociated material is achieved by concentrating to ~5 ml and loading on a glycerol density gradient of 20-40% glycerol in 20 mM TrisHCl pH 7.5, 100 mM NaCl, 0.5 mM EDTA, and 0.5 g/l dodecyl maltoside.
+This is centrifuged 16 hr, 45 k rpm in the Beckman 70-Ti fixed angle rotor.
 The colored band in the lower half of the gradient is collected, leaving some yellowish material in the upper half and a small button of pelleted material.